Willow Construction Listed by qilin Ransomware Group

 Willow Construction was listed on the qilin ransomware leak site.
 The group claims to have stolen internal data.

 On February 19, 2026, Willow Construction appeared on the leak site operated by the qilin ransomware group.
-The company, which provides building and infrastructure services, had internal files exfiltrated after a ransomware attack.
+The company, which provides building and infrastructure services, is claimed to have had internal files exfiltrated after a ransomware attack.
 While the exact number of people whose information was taken remains unknown, anyone whose personal or employment records were stored in the company’s systems could be affected.

 Public reporting indicates that Willow Construction was listed on the qilin leak site on February 19, 2026.
 The group states it stole internal data during a ransomware incident and has begun publishing samples.
 Available reporting describes the exposed material as internal files, though the precise volume and full list of data types have not been independently verified.
 No confirmed count of affected individuals has been released.